keyonvafa/sequential-rationales/README.md

 This should give a heldout perplexity of 19.9674.

 #### Plot "the" repeats to check compatibility
+This will reproduce Figure 4 of the paper.
 ```{bash}
 cd ../analysis
 python plot_gpt2_the_repeats.py  --checkpoint_dir $CHECKPOINT_DIR